Will Robots Take Our Jobs if Accounting is Automated?

 Today, many accounting tasks can be automated, as this graphic from McKinsey shows:

 Automation can be something as simple as setting up rules in your accounting software to classify transactions that come in via bank feeds.
-The next step up is adding software applications to handle specific accounting tasks.
-One example is order to cash software, which can grab orders from a customer portal, and route that information to the correct places for order fulfilment and collecting payments.
+The next step up is adding software applications to handle specific accounting tasks and to automate entire business processes.
+One example is order to cash software, which can grab orders from a customer portal, and route that information to the correct places for order fulfilment, customer invoicing, and collecting payments.
 This type of rule-based software is an example of robotic process automation, or RPA.
 RPA is like an Excel macro, but more powerful.

 Some automation software leverages artificial intelligence and machine learning to expand its functionality beyond programmed rules.
 In machine learning, access to a large database of knowledge or accounting transactions allows the technology to figure out the patterns in that data and improve its decision-making, with perhaps minimal correction from humans.
 Cash flow forecasting software such as Jirav or Helm are examples of this.